lmaxwell/chugins/README.md

   - Elliptic filter, capable of very steep slopes or interesting harmonic ripples
 - **LADSPA**
   - Load and run LADSPA plugins
+- **Sigmund**
+  - Sinusoidal analysis and pitch tracker by Miller Puckette

 Chugins That I Am Working On
 --